Will long-term travel hurt your career prospects?

 • Our ability to think critically, filter out the noise and drive unique (data-driven) insights to solve complex, multifaceted problems.

-• Our ability to communicate and interact effectively to unite and inspire people beyond our own discipline, generation, location or culture.
+• Our ability to communicate and interact effectively to unite and inspire people beyond our discipline, generation, location or culture.

 Interestingly, none of these skills are new or surprising – at least not in the field of our prior work in Management Consulting and Product Management.
 In these skill areas, humans still trump machines, at least for the foreseeable future.